oiegorov/perf_analysis_tool/README.md

 * ("events") function's event/metric values to write in the report.
-* ("same_experim") if "false" - include the results of only a single experiment's run.
-If 'true" - all the repetitive experiment execution results will be included in the report.
+* ("same_experim") if "false" - include the results of only a single experiment''s run.
+If "true" - all the repetitive experiment execution results will be included in the report.

 Required for Vtune Amplifier: